-We have recently created a demonstration home as part of the BRE Innovation Park at Watford which has been adapted to be resistant to flooding from water up to 600mm deep, and also to be resilient to the effects of being flooded beyond that – in other words, it is designed to dry out quickly and be suitable to move back into in a very short time after a flood incident.
+This former Victorian terraced home at the BRE Science Park has been adapted to be resistant to flooding from water up to 600mm deep, and also to be resilient to the effects of being flooded.
+It is designed to dry out quickly, so residents can move back in after a flood incident.

-At present, following a flood, builders repairing a flood-damaged home would strip off soggy plasterboard, take out the flooring and rip out a saturated chipboard kitchen.
-But, once the house has dried out, then they’d very likely put plasterboard back in, install a new chipboard kitchen, and use non-water resistant flooring and insulation materials, which, if the home were to flood again in the future, will suffer the same fate.
+In a standard house, after a flood, builders repairing a flood-damaged home would strip off soggy plasterboard, take out the flooring and rip out a saturated chipboard kitchen.
+But, once the house has dried out, then they’d very likely put plasterboard back in, install a new chipboard kitchen, and use non-water resistant flooring and insulation materials, which, if the home were to flood again in the future, would be damaged again.

 Resistant and resilient measures used in the house include:

 - Water resistant insulation in the walls and under the floor (such as spray-applied PUR foam or injected foamed cavity insulation)

 - Kitchen units and doors made from resin-bonded board, and fitted with all-ceramic worktops

 - Waterproof magnesium oxide wall boards instead of plasterboard, or, if plasterboard is used, this fitted horizontally so that in future only the lower boards need replacement if damaged